 Isolate yourselves, they say.

 With the outburst of the Coronavirus, isolation has become the nightmare and punishment of all the extroverts out there.
 I don’t support the panic, but I stand by the notion of responsibility.

 If isolation is in order, so be it.

 We are social animals, and we thrive on contact with other people.
 In fact, there are studies that prove how socialising has a positive effect on our health.
 No wonder we punish people by isolating them in a prison cell.

 But isolation doesn’t have to feel like an imprisonment at all.
 Spending time outdoors has taught me how to embrace solitude positively; in a way that helps you grow.

 Hiking is the easiest way to give yourself the space and peace to look within.
 It is incredible what you will find.
 It is also paramount to face yourself, especially standing naked in front of your fears.
 This is how we grow our personalities.
 And not while we play roles and put masks to fit the social norm.

 Being part of an expedition teaches you many things, among which are patience and devouring time with your own thoughts.
-The days spent waiting for a weather window, stuck in a sleeping bag, allows you to assess life and tames your spirits in a good way.
+The days spent waiting for a weather window, stuck in a sleeping bag, allow you to assess life and tame your spirits in a good way.